 Labour market information

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-- Explore Careers: Job Market Report (Manitoba Region) - Gov. of Canada Job Bank
+- Trend Analysis: Job Market Report (Manitoba Region) - Gov. of Canada Job Bank

 - Occupational Outlook Handbook - Job Outlook for the U.S.

 Professional associations organize events and directories, job postings, career and labour market information.
 Student membership opportunities are also available.
 This is a great way to learn and network.

 - Music Professionals of Manitoba (formerly the Winnipeg Musicians’ Association)

 - Organization of Canadian Symphony Musicians